את

 where those special emphases occur.

-These letters are
+These letters are not insignificant!

 They deserve to be represented in English.